MaxBittker/MaxBittker.github.io/src/pages/river-notes/index.md

 Vector embeddings, such as the ones produced by the CLIP library, allow you to project an image into a mathematical space, where it can be compared as a set of numbers.

-Clip-guided diffusion (a la text-to-image) is one way to turn that embedding back into an "hallucinated" image, but you can also do something much simpler - find the nearest neighbor within some dataset of *real* images!
+Clip-guided diffusion (as used in text-to-image) is one way to turn that embedding back into an "hallucinated" image, but you can also do something much simpler - find the nearest neighbor within some dataset of *real* images!

 I was curious about trying to explore the concept of visual rhymes (curated balances of similarity and difference) through vector embeddings.